truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 Scroll down to the **Storage Configuration** section.

-{{< trueimage src="/images/SCALE/23.10/InstallMinIOStorageConfig.png" alt="MinIO Enterprise Storage Configuration" id="7: MinIO Enterprise Storage Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinIOStorageConfig.png" alt="MinIO Enterprise Storage Configuration" id="MinIO Enterprise Storage Configuration" >}}

 Select the storage type you want to use.
 **ixVolume (Dataset created automatically by the system)** is the default storage type.